The Remembrance Gallery

 Confinement

-Visitors can step inside a full-size 8 foot by 10 foot historic recreation of the horse stalls used as makeshift housing for many PAC incarcerees.
-It is an immersive, multisensory experience of the living conditions where up to four men, women, and children lived in a single stall. within the dark, dirty stables under the grandstand.
+Visitors can step inside a full-size 8 feet by 10 feet historic replica of the horse stalls, used as makeshift housing for many PAC incarcerees.
+It is an immersive, multisensory experience of the living conditions where up to four men, women, and children lived in a single stall. within the dark, dirty stables under the grandstands.

 An Example Horse Stall for a Family